AllenNeuralDynamics/aind-vr-foraging-primary-data-nwb-packaging/README.md

 The acqusition module in the nwb is structured as follows:
 ## 📁 NWBFile: Acqusition Module

 This module contains tables from the primary data.
 Each entry is a `DynamicTable` that can be accessed with the code snippet above.
+The tables with json information in the description are `Behavior.InputSchemas.Rig`, `Behavior.InputSchemas.Session`, and `Behavior.InputSchemas.TaskLogic`.

 ### 📑 DynamicTables